 The pill will change your perception of man.
 Once you go off of it, you might not like your partner as much.

 Albeit I enjoyed “Sex at Dawn”, there is also much to criticize here.

 The authors mention Rousseau and talk about “socialism working for smaller groups”.

 They talk a lot about sharing, sexual freedom, and female libido being repressed.

 To me, it feels like they are falling for that idealistic “back then it was great and today all sucks” narrative.

-All together, it makes me a bit suspicious of progressive, left wing ideology-driven thinking.
+Altogether, it makes me a bit suspicious of progressive, left-wing ideology-driven thinking.

-And this idea that bobobos are nice and peaceful isn’t even true.
-Robert Sapolsky who actually studied bonobos says they are incredible nasty to each other.
+And this idea that bonobos are nice and peaceful isn’t even true.
+Robert Sapolsky who actually studied bonobos says they are incredibly nasty to each other.